ENGN2912B-2018/FEM-A/README.md

 - Open OptionX through Qt Creator.
 - Press Ctrl-R to run the application.

+## Conclusions

-## Major Accomplishments:
+#### Major Accomplishments:

-Classes for a wide variety of option types and their corresponding solvers were successfully constructed and tested.
-Similarly, the simplicity and blandness of the GUI allow the user to focus on crucial parameters and inputting reasonable values for these parameters.
+Classes for a wide variety of option types, their corresponding PDEs, and FDM solvers were successfully constructed and tested.
+Similarly, the simplicity of the GUI allow the user to focus on crucial parameters and inputting reasonable values for these parameters.
 Because of its small size, it will not get in the way of traders looking at recent stocks performance and information.
+It also is able to calculate the value of the option over time and space - this allows us to give traders much more information of how their option value changes over time and price allowing them to make wiser investment decisions.
+This is the primary purpose of the plot.
 Lastly, the solvers are extremely fast, fulfilling our initial promise of speed.

-## Results of the Software Development Effort:
+#### Results of the Software Development Effort:

 OptionX is a fully offline basic options pricing tool with graphical user interface and data visualization done through Qt Creator.
-Finite element methods were utilized and accelerated to approximate the solutions to the PDEs specified by the Black Scholes pricing model.
+Finite difference methods were utilized and accelerated to approximate the solutions to the PDEs specified by the Black Scholes pricing model and option payoffs.

-## Results versus Objectives:
+#### Results versus Objectives:

-With the exception of data scraping, all of the objectives were met.
-The data scraper, along with a few other pricing models such as the Heston model, were deemed unnecessary.
-In addition, fixing certain round-off errors would also further improve the quality of the solutions returned by the software.
+Almost all of the objectives were met.
+We were not able to create the Heston model PDE and the data scraper.
+However, the data scraper and the Heston model were ultimately deemed unnecessary because users can input the data they want and we already have the Black Scholes model which is very powerful.
+In addition, there are a couple bugs that we did not expect (entering certain time to exprition days causes the program to crash due to round-off errors) but these aren't significant enough to impede on the user experience.

 ## Future Work:

 - As just mentioned, creating more robust algorithms to prevent numerical precision issues.
-- Create a fully functional data scraper to obtain information from the web and initialize the variables to these scraped values.
+- Create a fully functional data scraper to obtain information from the web and initialize the variables to these scraped values so the user does not have to input them.
-- Create a 3D surface to allow the user to visualize option value with respect to future stock price as well as elapsed time.
+- Create a 3D surface to allow the user to visualize option value with respect to potential stock price as well as elapsed time.

 ## Author Contributions: